multiversx/mx-docs/docs/bridge/whitelist-requirements.md

 title: Whitelist requirements
 ---

+[comment]: # (mx-context)

+Before enabling a token to be sent via the Ad-Astra bridge, the token must be whitelisted.
+The whitelisting process is performed with the help of the MultiversX team.

 [comment]: # (mx-context-auto)

 1. The MultiversX team must whitelist the token on both the Safe(1) and Safe(3) contracts.
 Only whitelisted tokens can be bridged.